features and to analyse our traffic. We also share information about your use of our site with our

 Alaska requires audits only upon request

-North Carolina and Virginia both allow the IRS Form 990 to take the place of the audit
+Florida, North Carolina, and Virginia all allow the IRS Form 990 to take the place of the audit

 Illinois and Maryland have set audit thresholds, but they can be changed if the applicant